bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain how to build stateful class components.
+You could either have state defined in your constructor function or directly within the class component.

 2. Describe the different phases of the component lifecycle.
+Mounting Phase, the component is mounting to the dom.
+Updating Phase, the component's data is being updated.
+Un-mounting Phase, the component is being removed from the dom.

 3. Demonstrate an understanding of class component lifecycle methods.
+ComponentDidMount is used to perform asynchronous actions when the component does mount.
+ComponentWillUnmount '' when the component unmounts.

 4. Define stateful logic.
+Logic that coincides with how state functions.
+In other words, manipulating state to our needs.

 5. Describe how to test a React component with React Testing Library.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.